codewith-Nitesh/ReactGmailProject/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 ## Gmail Clone project
-### web technologies HTML,TAILWIND,JAVASCRIPT,REACT,REDUX,FRAMER MOTION AND FIREBASE
+### Web technologies used HTML,TAILWIND,JAVASCRIPT,REACT,REDUX,FRAMER MOTION AND FIREBASE
 #### Live link, go and check out -> https://project-82dc1.web.app